 - Research and Development Committee (RDC)

-On Tuesday, March 31st, LDDI hosted its third annual Design Charrette and Competition.
-In total, six student teams competed for the top prize of a $100 gift card to Buffalo Wild Wings.
+On Tuesday, April 5th, LDDI hosted its 4th annual Design Charrette and Competition.
+Following an introduction to a “real world” site and development objectives, 10 student teams were given one hour to work on their designs.
+Local professionals served as judges for this fun event and the winning team received a top prize of a $100 gift card to Buffalo Wild Wings!